lsst-sitcom/sitcomtn-137/index.md

 ## Initial Analyses

 This section presents initial analyses done using the tools described above.
-Unless specified otherwise, the following coadds were generated using the `d_2024_08_27` daily, along with code to run the analyses for consistency.
+Unless specified otherwise, the following coadds were generated using the `d_2024_08_27` daily.

 ### Inputs Warps

 As we will see, the number of visits for each cell significantly impacts the quality of the cell.
 Do to this correlation, it becomes important to understand what the distribution of input warps looks like, what it's affected by (e.g. detector edges and camera rotations), and if there's a significant enough loss of information to affect science results, such as shear measurements.

 Within the coadds framework, a coadd object covers a patch with a square grid of 22 cells on a side (484 cells total).
 A "stitched" coadd combines these 484 cells into a single, patch-sized image.
-See figures 1-3 for a sense of the pattern of the input distribution in HSC data.
+See figures 1 and 2 for a sense of the pattern of the input distribution in HSC data.

 ```{figure} /_static/2d-input-distrib.png
 :scale: 75 %